 There are heaps of business owners and individuals that desperately need your help.
 Again, you want to hire someone who is competent at closing deals.

 Yes, cold-calling a business, telling the owner what you can do — it’s not easy.
 But, Bruce says this is the fastest way to get clients by far.

 Bruce has seen a lot of “get-rich-quick” scams throughout his long career.
 He’s also seen the major shift into “social media” as a way to get clients.
 He doesn’t think it’s as great as others may say.

 Don’t misunderstand.
 He sees social media as a great branding tool.
 But, to get clients?
 It takes so much time for so little in return.

-“You could make an extra $20,000 per year just doing social…which is great…But, when you want to build a multiple million firm, social media just is not going to cut it.”
+“You could make an extra $20,000 per year just doing social…which is great…But, when you want to build a multi-million firm, social media is just not going to cut it.”

 Cold’calling is the fastest way to meet and discuss potential deals with buyers.
 You get someone on the phone fast and then you’re off!

 That’s not to discourage all social media.
 Bruce and his team, at times, utilize sites like Thumbtack where people near you will get bids from you for service.
 He’s picked up a handful of clients from just doing that.

 In other words, an inbound method, but it’s coupled with strong outbound efforts.

 “Social media is not the magic bullet everyone makes it out to be.”
 Bruce